ichen-lab-ucsb/SCAPE-BYO/README.md

 where `start_round` is R5c-counts.txt, `kseq_rounds` is example-rounds.txt, `normalization_list` is example-normalization.txt, `substrate_concs` is example-subst-concs.txt, `rounds_to_average` is example-rnds-to-avg.txt and `rounds_to_error` is example-rnds-to-err.txt.

-Currently the code requires a "counts" file as input, consisting of three lines of metadata followed by one line per unique sequence in the pool in the following format: sequences in the first column and counts (an integer number) in the second column.
-Such files are produced by our [Galaxy tools](https://labs.chem.ucsb.edu/chen/irene/Chen_lab_at_UCSB/Publications_files/Xulvi%20et%20al%20Methods%202016.pdf), currently available at the [Chen Lab website](https://labs.chem.ucsb.edu/chen/irene/Chen_lab_at_UCSB/Galaxy_Tools.html).

 The files corresponding to each tested *k*-Seq round after selection (called in `kseq_rounds`) will be uploaded to a perpetual repository upon acceptance of the publication.
 A link to the repository will be added here.
 Every other input file can be found in the folder `kseq_tools`.

 For more information on usage, see the [detailed readme file](https://github.com/ichen-lab-ucsb/SCAPE-BYO/blob/master/kseq_tools/README.md) or run `python kseq_tools_v01.py -h` in the terminal.

 ## Evolutionary Pathways

 The shortest pathway between two sequences, along a fitness landscape, can be found efficiently using the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
 The algorithm iterates over a single round's sequence population as a graph, with each sequence present as its own node and the edit distances between sequences as edges with distance.
 The python script `peak_pather_v01.py` finds the *N* best pathways between two sequences, ranked by: 1) shortest total path length, 2) smallest maximum step size, 3) smallest average step size, 4) largest minimum sequence count, using a sequence counts file as the reference map.

-Currently the code requires a "counts" file as input, consisting of three lines of metadata followed by  one line per unique sequence in the pool in the following format: sequences in the first column and counts (an integer number) in the second column.
+The code requires a "counts" file as input, consisting of three lines of metadata followed by  one line per unique sequence in the pool in the following format: sequences in the first column and counts (an integer number) in the second column.
 Such files are produced by our [Galaxy tools](https://labs.chem.ucsb.edu/chen/irene/Chen_lab_at_UCSB/Publications_files/Xulvi%20et%20al%20Methods%202016.pdf), currently available at the [Chen Lab website](https://labs.chem.ucsb.edu/chen/irene/Chen_lab_at_UCSB/Galaxy_Tools.html).

 ### How to use the script to calculate evolutionary pathways: